tuva-health/medicare_cclf_connector/README.md

 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your local machine or environment
 2. Update the dbt_project.yml file to use the dbt profile connected to your data warehouse.
+3. Run `dbt deps` command to install the package dependencies.
-3. Run dbt build command while specifying the specific database and schema locations you want to read/write data from/to:
+4. Run `dbt build` command while specifying the specific database and schema locations you want to read/write data from/to:

     > dbt build --vars '{key: value, input_database: syntegra_synthetic_sample, input_schema: cclf, output_database: demo, output_schema: claims_input_layer}'